Fortnite-maker Epic completes $1B funding round – TechCrunch

 Sweeney has plenty of reason to be grateful, as the controlling shareholder.

-It’s been a busy several months for the game-maker.
-The company has been waging an on-going war with the both Apple and Google over in-game payment revenues.
-A trial expected to feature some of the biggest names in tech is expected to kick off early next month.
+It’s been a busy several months for the game maker.
+The company has been waging an on-going war with both Apple and Google over in-game payment revenues.
+A trial likely to feature some of the biggest names in tech is expected to kick off early next month.

 Epic has also been using its already extremely deep coffers to purchase game developers and publishing studios, including its March acquisition of Fall Guys-maker Mediatonic.
 It’s clear the company is amassing a large portfolio of titles through acquisitions, a trend that is almost certain to continue with this latest massive round.

 The funding also looks likely to strengthen the company’s ties to Sony, as well.
-Here’s Sony Group Corporation CEO, Kenichiro Yoshida, also quoted in the press release,
+Here’s Sony Group Corporation CEO Kenichiro Yoshida, also quoted in the press release:

 Epic continues to deliver revolutionary experiences through their array of cutting edge technologies that support creators in gaming and across the digital entertainment industry.
 We are excited to strengthen our collaboration to bring new entertainment experiences to people around the world.
 I strongly believe that this aligns with our purpose to fill the world with emotion, through the power of creativity and technology.